tiago-lr/timeline/README.md

 # Github profiles

-This project is a bit of myself
+This project is a bit of myself.
+"The most precious asset we have is time.
+When this comes to an end, everything ends with it."

 ## Available Scripts